 Some links in this post may be affiliate links

-Chinese Evergreens (Aglaonema) flourish in medium to bright light away from direct sunlight, average warmth, moderate humidity and moderately moist, well-drained, all purpose soils that are rich in organic matter.
+Chinese Evergreens (Aglaonema) flourish in medium to bright indirect light, average warmth, moderate humidity and moderately moist, well-drained soils that are rich in organic matter.

 Aglaonemas are some of the popular tropical foliage plants on account of their spectacular foliage, ease of care, air cleaning properties and ability to adapt to a wide range of growing conditions.